BakxY/rust-latex/README.md

 ## Getting Started

 > [!NOTE]
-> Will come one a working version is released!
+> Will come once a working version is released!